Fine-tuning Diffusion Policy Model

 Core Components

-- Conditional Encoder: Fuses vision and state information
+- Condition Encoder: Fuses vision and state information.

-- Noise Scheduler: Controls noise levels in the diffusion process
+- Noise Scheduler: Controls the noise levels of the diffusion process.

 Diffusion Process

-- Forward Process: Gradually adds noise to action sequences
+- Forward Process: Gradually adds noise to the action sequence.

-- Reverse Process: Gradually recovers action sequences from noise
+- Reverse Process: Gradually recovers the action sequence from noise.

 Data Preparation